 Cambridgeshire also explains how late applications are processed and when families are notified.

-The school promoted a Reception 2026 prospective parent tour on Friday 9 January at 10am.
-As this date has now passed (today is 27 January 2026), families should check the school’s latest communications for the next tour cycle, as open events often repeat around the same time each year.
+The school previously promoted a Reception prospective parent tour in early January.
+As that specific date has passed, families should check the school’s latest communications for the next tour cycle, as open events often repeat around the same time each year.

 Parents should use the FindMySchool Map Search to check practical travel distance and likely routes, especially where multiple schools are in realistic range.